Kabarole District: Overview

-Kabarole Districts consists of one city and One county:
+Kabarole Districts consists of one city and one county:

 (a) Fort Portal City and (b) Buryahya County.
 Bunyangabu District which was one of the three counties of Kabarole District got a district started effective 1 July 2017 leaving Kabarole District with just two counties.

 Population

 In 1991, the national census put the population of the district at about 299,600.
 During the 2002 national census, the district population was about 357,000.
-In 2012, the population of Kabarole District was estimated at about 415,600.
+In 2012, the population of Kabarole District was estimated at 415,600.

 Ethnicities

-The Batoro, Batuku and Basongora ethnicities constitute about 52% of the population.
+The Batooro, Batuku, and Basongora ethnicities constitute about 52% of the population.
 The Bakiga constitute 28%, followed by the Bakonjo and the Bamba.
 The major languages spoken in the district are Rutooro, Rukiga and Runyankore.

 Economic activities

 Subsistence agriculture and animal husbandry are the main economic activities in Kabarole District.

 The crops grown in Kabarole District include: